Risk Management

 Risk Management Committee

 The Committee identifies major risks that could have a serious impact on our business performance, confirms the validity of response measures to major risks, and gives instructions on what additional measures should be considered to our departments that oversee risk and each department.
+The members of the Risk Management Committee consist of the President, Senior executive officers in charge of business and corporate departments, and the heads of departments that oversee risk.

 Divisions that oversee risk